ropensci/drake/README.md

 The drake R package <img src="https://ropensci.github.io/drake/figures/logo.svg" align="right" alt="logo" width="120" height = "139" style = "border: none; float: right;">
 ===========================================================================================================================================================================

 Data analysis can be slow.
-A round of scientific computation may take several minutes, hours, or even days to complete.
+A round of scientific computation can take several minutes, hours, or even days to complete.
 After it finishes, if you update your code or data, your hard-earned results may no longer be valid.
-How much of that valuable output can you keep, and how much runtime must you endure all over again?
+How much of that valuable output can you keep, and how much must you discard?
+How much runtime must you endure all over again?

 For projects in R, the `drake` package can help.
 It [analyzes your workflow](https://ropenscilabs.github.io/drake-manual/plans.html), skips steps with up-to-date results, and orchestrates the rest with [optional distributed computing](https://ropenscilabs.github.io/drake-manual/hpc.html).
 At the end, `drake` provides evidence that your results match the underlying code and data, which increases your ability to trust your research.

 6-minute video
 ==============